|

 5 servings

-This is our favorite vegetarian chili recipe.
-It is only 10% fat,
+This is the best vegetarian chili recipe!
+It is only 5% fat,

-it is low in sodium, and it is yummy.
+it is low in sodium, and it is so yummy.
 The wheat berries make it

 5 oz dry